Rovibrational energy levels of H$_2$O by quantum computing: Sampling using -E

 \section{Sampling using \Reimei{}-E}

-In Fig.~\ref{Fig2_Appendix}, we show vibrational energy levels at $J=0$ and $\vmax=3$, obtained by sampling using \Reimei{}-E, a classical emulator of \Reimei{}.
-In \Reimei{}-E, the simulations are performed on a classical computer using an accurate model of the noise in \Reimei{} \cite{RyanAnderson2021,QuantinuumNoiseModel}.
-We also show the exact energies obtained by matrix diagonalization and the energies obtained using the optimal method.
+In Fig.~\ref{Fig2_Appendix}, we show vibrational energy differences $\delta E_{v_1v_2v_3}$ at $J=0$ and $\vmax=3$ (same conditions as in Fig.~\ref{Fig4}), obtained by sampling using \Reimei{}-E, a classical emulator of \Reimei{}.
+In the \Reimei{}-E emulator, the simulations are performed on a classical computer using an accurate model of the noise in \Reimei{} \cite{RyanAnderson2021,QuantinuumNoiseModel} so that the final results are close to results obtained by a simulation using the real \Reimei{} quantum computer.
+We also show the energy differences obtained using the optimal method.
 Each curve symbol in Fig.~\ref{Fig2_Appendix} represents a simulation using \Reimei{}-E and $\Nshots=10^3$.
-We can see that although there are differences in the simulations results due to the statistical nature of the sampling procedure, all simulations eventually converge to the exact energy to within a few cm$^{-1}$ at about $|\Omega|=20$ basis functions.
+We can see that although there are differences in the simulations results due to the statistical nature of the sampling procedure, in all simulations we obtain energy differences of a few \hcmminusone{} at about $|\Omega|=20$ basis functions.